IJA-5/Archival-Resilience--Keeping-Time/README.md

 [![WorkTime](https://github.com/IJA-5/Archival-Resilience--Keeping-Time/blob/master/IMAGES/worktime.jpg?raw=true)](https://www.youtube.com/watch?v=c3qnNQOGXzY)

-these could later also maybe be other type of representations, like sounds of a workout, or sounds of having fun (and then playing with the concept of time flies when you're having fun) etc.
+> These could later also maybe be other type of representations, like sounds of a workout, or sounds of having fun (and then playing with the concept of time flies when you're having fun) etc.

 ### 2.2 Creating an additional channel which visually represents notions of time (but without audio)
 #### >>> website sketch